New Zealand Campaign Medals - The New Zealand Operational Service Medal

 - 14 June 2013 - Afghan interpreters receive NZ medals

-Naval Deployments which Qualify Veterans for the NZOSM Only under the 7 Days' Operational Service Criteria
+Naval Deployments which Qualify Veterans for the NZOSM Only under the 7 Days' Operational Service Criteria (listed in chronological order)

 - HMNZS Black Prince - June 1955 to July 1955 (for 9 days' operational service during the Malayan Emergency)